Ghost Tour Meeting Location: Tours begin outside Skull’s Rainbow Room in Printer’s Alley, 222 Printer’s Alley.

 Nashville has become synonymous with the country music industry.
-The big three record labels each have dedicated iconic buildings in the city, and virtually every country music star has rolled through the town at some point in their career.
+The big three record labels (BMG, Warner, and Universal) each have dedicated iconic buildings in the city, and virtually every country music star has rolled through the town at some point in their career.
 Our tour will dig into that side of the city while exploring so much more.
-Walk with us through Broadway’s active nightlife and find out the sinister secrets hidden in some of the area’s most popular locations.
+Walk with us through Broadway’s active nightlife and discover the sinister secrets hidden in some of the area’s most popular locations.
 Learn about the bar where Hank Williams Sr. still grabs a drink or the storied history of the ghosts legendary Ryman Auditorium, home of the Grand Ole Opry radio show.

 Listen to tales of the tragic aftermath of the 2010 floods, which subjected Nashville to one in 1,000-year flooding after days of torrential rain.
 The flooding devastated the whole city and added a deep psychic pain to the whole area.
-What about the mysterious and beautifully crafted tunnels that snake underneath much of the city and into the Smoky Mountains?
-Hear about the uses of the tunnels, and the ghosts who haunt them to this day.
+The floods filled the mysterious and beautifully crafted tunnels that snake underneath much of the city and into the Smoky Mountains.
+Hear about the uses of the tunnels over the years, and the ghosts who haunt them to this day.

 The city existed long before the music industry, and while that makes up a large portion of its modern identity, there is a rich history that adds to the depth of the area’s paranormal activity.

-The stories on our tour will likely thrill and frighten you, but they will also provide a fascinating window into the personality of the city as it was, and the place you will see today.
+The stories on our tour will likely thrill and frighten you, but they will also provide a fascinating window into the city’s personality as it was, and the place you will see today.

 Nashville is built on the hopes and dreams of musicians from around the world.
-People flock to the city hoping to become the next Johnny Cash, but the truth is, there is only one Johnny Cash.
-Hitting it big in any entertainment industry requires a combination of raw talent and lottery-ticket luck that few people actually have.
+People flock to the city, hoping to become the next Johnny Cash, but the truth is, there is only one Johnny Cash.
+Hitting it big in the music industry requires a combination of raw talent and lottery-ticket luck that few people manage.

 When people don’t realize their dreams, and even when they do, it can often lead to tragic and horrible circumstances.
-Our tour offers an uncompromising look at what makes Nashville such a compelling haunted location.
+Our tour offers a steadfast look at what makes Nashville such a haunted city.
 Every story you will hear on the Nashville Ghosts tour showcases the tragedy that hides behind the sequined cowboy hats and leather fringes of the city’s aspiring musicians.